-- an IHP that provides for the administration of Glucagon, insulin, or both in emergency situations; and - a current, valid consent form on file from their parent or guardian.
+- 1. An IHP that provides for the administration of Glucagon, insulin, or both in emergency situations; and - 2.
+A current, valid consent form on file from their parent or guardian.

-- When the nurse is unavailable, the trained volunteer school employee who is responsible for a student shall be released from other duties during: - The time scheduled for a dose of insulin in the student's IHP; and - Glucagon or non-scheduled insulin administration once other staff have relieved him/her from other duties until a parent, guardian, other responsible adult, or medical personnel has arrived.
+When the nurse is unavailable, the trained volunteer school employee who is responsible for a student shall be released from other duties during:

+- A. The time scheduled for a dose of insulin in the student's IHP; and - B. Glucagon or non-scheduled insulin administration once other staff have relieved him/her from other duties until a parent, guardian, other responsible adult, or medical personnel has arrived.